gaultier/blog/wait_process_timeout.md

 Finally, I regret that there is so much fragmentation across all operating systems.
 Perhaps `io_uring` will become more than a Linuxism and spread to Windows, MacOS, the BSDs, and Illumos in the future?

+## Addendum: The code

+The code is available [here](https://github.com/gaultier/c/tree/master/ueb).
+It does not have any dependencies except libc.
+All of these programs are just 27 KiB in size, with debug symbols enabled and linking statically to musl.
+They do not allocate any memory themselves!
+For comparison, [eb](https://github.com/rye/eb) has 24 dependencies and is 1.2 MiB!